aquasecurity/deployments/enforcers/kube_enforcer/kubernetes_and_openshift/manifests/kube_enforcer_trivy/README.md

 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI

-Trivy Operator is deployed with the KubeEnforcer to increase the effectiveness of Kubernetes security.
+Trivy-Operator is deployed with the KubeEnforcer to increase the effectiveness of Kubernetes security.

-Trivy Operator assesses workload compliance throughout the lifecycle of the workloads.
+Trivy-Operator assesses workload compliance throughout the lifecycle of the workloads.
 This enables the KubeEnforcer to:
 * Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account
 * Reflect the results of compliance evaluation in the Aqua UI at all times, not only when workloads are created